Effects of attractive inter-particle interaction on cross-transport coefficient between mass and heat in binary fluids: Conclusions

 \section{Conclusions}

-To see the effect of existence of attractive interaction between particles on the thermodiffusion coefficient, we conducted molecular dynamics simulations for equimolar binary fluids with and without the attractive part in the inter-particle potential.
-The interaction employed was the widely used LJ potential, and the switching of the attractive part was realized by changing the cut-off distance.
-For both cases, a set of simulations with varying the particle mass ratio were performed.
-We calcutated the thermal diffusion coefficient $L_{1q}$.
-The simulation revealed that $L_{1q}$ changes its sign by the switching of attractive interaction.
-Specifically, $L_{1q}<0$ for the case with the attractive interaction for the LJ potential, whereas $L_{1q}>0$ for the WCA potential.
-To analyze the origin of this behavior, we decomposed the heat flux into the kinetic and potential contributions, and calculated the cross-correlation functions between the mass flux and the decomposed head flux.
+To see the contributions of kinetic and potential origins in the heat flux to the transport coefficient $L_{1q}$, we conducted molecular dynamics simulations for equimolar binary fluids with the inter-particle potential of various cut-off lengths $r_c$.
+The simulation revealed that $L_{1q}$ changes its sign by $r_c$.
+Specifically, $L_{1q}<0$ for the case with $r_c>2$, whereas $L_{1q}>0$ for small $r_c$. } We decomposed the heat flux into the kinetic and potential contributions, and calculated the cross-correlation functions between the mass flux and the decomposed heat fluxes.
 The result demonstrated that the sign of $L_{1q}$ is dominated by the potential contribution.

 It would be fair to mention that our results may be changed if other expressions for the heat flux are employed instead of the Irving-Kirkwood heat flux.
-Although we expect that the difference between the Irving-Kirkwood heat flux and the correct heat flux is not that large, $L_{1q}$ may be largely affected by the difference.
-The calculations of $L_{1q}$ data with different expressions of the heat flux including the statistical mechanically correct expression by Sasa\cite{sasa} will be required.
+Although the Irving-Kirkwood heat flux is not thermodynamically correct, our cross-correlation functions for the kinetic and potential energy fluxes are correct.
+We expect that how these cross-correlation functions depend on the cutoff provides useful information to discuss the cross-transport coefficient with the enthalpy contribution.
+The calculations of $L_{1q}$ with different expressions of the heat flux including the statistical mechanically correct expression by Sasa\cite{sasa} will be required.
 It would be an interesting and important future work.